 If you over-contribute to your TFSA, the Canada Revenue Agency (CRA) will charge a 1% monthly penalty on the excess amount.
 The penalty levied is based on the maximum chargeable on a full-month basis.

 This means that even if the excess amount was in your account for only 3 days, you will be charged the full monthly 1% penalty on the total excess amount for that month.

 In addition, the CRA can also charge a penalty of 100% on any income earned from the excess contributions.
 Unlike the RRSP, there is no penalty-free $2,000 “buffer” amount against errors.

-- As soon as you realize you have over-contributed, withdraw the excess amount ASAP!
+- As soon as you realize you have over-contributed, withdraw the excess immediately.
 This will limit the potential taxes you have to pay to CRA.